CHINA AND TAIWAN

 Taipei - Several excursions are planned during the semester to temples, mountains, tea plantations, porcelain works, and museums around northern Taiwan.
 Most excursions are integrated into the curriculum, especially with the Chinese Language Practicum, which has included visits to the National Palace Museum and other museums, businesses and schools, as well as a local monastery.

-Students will be charged standard HWS tuition and fees, room fees and a $550 administrative fee.
+Students will be charged standard HWS tuition and fees, room fees and a $600 administrative fee.
 This will cover tuition for a four-course semester, housing and all course-related expenses, including excursions.
 No board charge is included: students should plan to bring their board fee to cover meal expenses throughout the program.
-Estimated meal costs are as follows: Beijing-$1200; Nanjing-$1200; and Taipei-$1500 (Note: costs differ for homestay option).
-Additional expenses not covered include airfare, books and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1300-$1400 from the East Coast, and books at $150.
+Estimated meal costs are as follows: Beijing and Nanjing—$1200 and Taipei-$1500 (Note: costs differ for homestay option).
+Additional expenses not covered include airfare, books, local transport and personal expenses (laundry, entertainment, independent travel, etc.).
+We estimate airfare for this program at $1400-$1600 from the East Coast, local transport from $150—$300 and books from $50- $150.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1250 for Beijing and Nanjing, and $1500 for Taipei, above and beyond meal expenses.
+We would suggest a minimum of $1300 for Beijing, and $1500 for Nanjing and Taipei, above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 NOTE: The information above is subject to change.
 Please see the CGE for more information.